 A personal injury case is centered around the scene of the accident.
 The accident scene itself may provide valuable information that can assist in building a strong case.
 For example, if you were injured in a slip and fall, detecting any water leaks/unsecured liquids will support your claim.
 If you were injured in a car accident, roadway obstructions and unsafe driving conditions may also play a hand in building your case.

 Once you’ve analyzed the scene, document your findings.
 Take videos and photos of the accident scene.
 Photos taken on a smartphone or disposable camera will work just fine.
 These images will ultimately help jurors gain a better understanding of the accident.

 Document Your Injuries and Damages

 Medical bills, doctors’ appointments, and pain and suffering can be difficult to keep track of following an accident.
-It is important that you keep a journal to document your injury/healing process, a record of doctors’ appointments and treatments, and your out of pocket expenses that you’ve paid.
+It is important that you keep a journal to document your injury/healing process, a record of doctors’ appointments and treatments, and the out-of-pocket expenses that you’ve paid.
 Keep copies of all medical bills and explanations of benefits.
 Document your pain, but do not lie about your pain.
 If over time you begin feeling better, make a note of it.
 The same goes if you feel worse.
 The more detailed you are, the better chance you have at obtaining a fair settlement.

 Do Not Procrastinate!

 Becoming injured in an accident is not something that the average person would want to deal with.
 Unfortunately, accidents do happen, and the outcome of your accident relies heavily on the steps you take to remedy the situation.
 The worst thing anyone can do following an accident injury is procrastination.
 As soon as the accident happens, you should begin taking steps to preserve your evidence and obtain adequate medical treatment as quickly as possible if you wish to receive a fair settlement.